uttamraj143/DailyMilkFreshWeb/userStory.md

+1. Customer should have their monthly calendar, in that they can select milk and products
+2. Customer order details be mailed/messaged/notification
+3. Order details should be updated in DB
+4. This order should be assigned to Respective Agent/delivery boy & (delivery boy can update quantity)
+5. Per customer can download their monthly bills (in excel)
+6. Rates, payment need not implement
+7. There is existing Milk management in wordpress, check implementation

 add email login validation and phone number validation

 react Error: Canvas is already in use.
 Chart with ID '0' must be destroyed before the canvas can be reused.